 - How Could A Doctor Deliver The Wrong Treatment?

 - Evidence For A Claim Involving The Wrong Treatment

 - How Do I Locate No Win No Fee Solicitors?

 Unnecessary medical treatment consists of any medical treatments or procedures you did not require.
 For example, you might undergo an operation that you did not need, or be given a course of drugs that is not necessary and that harms your health.

-All medical professionals must provide a minimum standard of care to their patients.
+All medical professionals must provide a minimum standard of care to their patients as outlined by the governing bodies.
 This is their duty of care.
-The General Medical Council (GMC) outline the duties of a doctor that should be adhered to.

 Not all instances of unnecessary treatment will be grounds for a claim.
 In some cases, the healthcare provider in question might meet the standard of care that is expected but still give you unnecessary treatment.
 For example, you might be showing all of the signs of appendicitis, meaning that an emergency operation is performed.
 If this was not due to negligence, you would not be able to claim even though the operation was not needed.